Chart Color Schemes

 Health performance in Monash is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant challenges for Monash, with high prevalence of common health conditions across both younger and older age groups.
+Health data indicates significant issues in Monash, with common health conditions prevalent across both younger and older age groups.

-Approximately 55% (~3,073 people) of the total population has private health cover.
-The most prevalent medical conditions are arthritis (10.7%) and mental health issues (8.5%).
-61.5% of residents report no medical ailments, compared to 66.1% in Australian Capital Territory.
-Monash has a higher proportion of seniors aged 65 and over (26.1%, or 1,450 people) than the Australian Capital Territory's 17.6%.
-Seniors' health outcomes present challenges broadly inline with the general population's health profile.
+Approximately 55% of Monash residents have private health cover (~3,073 people).
+The most frequent medical conditions are arthritis (10.7%) and mental health concerns (8.5%).
+A total of 61.5% report no medical ailments, compared to 66.1% in the Australian Capital Territory.
+Monash has a higher proportion of residents aged 65 and over at 26.1% (1,450 people), compared to the Australian Capital Territory's 17.6%.
+Health outcomes among seniors present challenges largely consistent with the general population's health profile.

 Frequently Asked Questions - Health